alphagov/paas-cf/README.md

 ### Microbosh deployment from concourse bootstrap

 These pipelines will deploy/destroy a microbosh using bosh-init.

-> Note about AWS credentials: These pipelines can receive the variables
-> `AWS_ACCESS_KEY_ID` or `AWS_SECRET_ACCESS_KEY` for terraform and `bosh-init`.
-> If not provided, it will use IAM profiles.
+It will use the IAM profile `deployer-concourse` that was given to the Concourse instance.

 #### Prerequisites